nshkrdotcom/perimeter/docs/type_safe_metaprogramming_patterns.md

 ### Combining Multiple Patterns

-This example shows how to combine assertive boundaries with dynamic code generation:
+This example shows how to combine assertive perimeters with dynamic code generation:

 ```elixir
 defmodule Jido.GenerateStateMachine do